Financial Assistance

 In addition to uploading all required IRS forms to Blackbaud Financial Aid Management.
 Additionally, parent(s) are required to send a cover letter to Ms. Ana Manrara stating why the family is applying for financial assistance.

-Should a divorced family be seeking financial assistance for their child, both the custodial and non-custodial parents must complete separate Blackbaud Financial Aid Management applications.
-Belen Jesuit considers the assets and income of both natural parents, if living, before considering any award.
-Copy of the divorce decree must be submitted to Ms. Ana Manrara.
+Should a parent seek financial assistance for their child, the custodial and non-custodial parents must complete separate Blackbaud Financial Aid Management applications.
+Belen Jesuit considers the assets and income of both parents if living, before considering any award.

 • STEP UP AND AAA SCHOLARSHIPS